 We regularly receive inquiries about whether Earth911 offers removal services.
 Earth911 does not offer satellite TV dish removal or recycling.
 If a satellite TV provider tells you that, it is not accurate information.

-DirecTV recently partnered with Goodwill Denver to process all of their recycling.
+DirectTV recently partnered with Goodwill Denver to process all of their recycling.
 Consumers can visit their recycling site.
 Visit the link above to get your shipping label.
 Devices will then be shipped to a certified R2 recycler, according to DirectTV.

 A similar search of DishTV’s website resulted in finding no information with regard to disposal.